 In 2015, action teams were formed by more than fifty (50) community members to determine the means to meet objectives and strategies that had been established by members of the community, City staff, and local businesses.
 This five-year (2015 - 2020) strategic plan, called Nixa's Continuing Improvement Plan (NCIP), was approved by Council to improve quality of life for the City's citizens.
 NCIP details action plans for four (4) strategies and twenty-four (24) action plans focusing on transportation, community involvement, economic development, and recreation.
-At the time of the 2018 NCIP progress assessment, the City had initiated 96% of the strategic action plans.
-Nine (9) action plans have been put into operation and fourteen (14) are in progress.
-Only one (1) action plan is left to be implemented.
+At the time of the 2020 NCIP progress assessment, the City had initiated all strategic action plans.
+Fifteen (15) action plans are achieved or operational and eight (8) are in progress.
+One (1) action plan remains initiated but not in progress.